How to Ski Smarter, Avoid Injuries, and Feel More Confident

 Avoid “park-and-ride” turns, where you lean back and rely heavily on your edges.
 This habit strains your knees and limits your ability to steer effectively.
 Instead, use your whole body to tip your skis dynamically, letting your edges guide your momentum safely and smoothly.
 Think of it as gripping the mountain rather than fighting it.

-Carv Tip for advanced skiers: Carv’s Progressive Edge Build metric tracks how well you hold your edge angle throughout a turn.
+Carv Tip for advanced skiers: Carv’s Mid-Turn Edge Build metric tracks how well you hold your edge angle throughout a turn.
 By focusing on improving this score, you’ll develop tighter, more controlled turns, allowing you to tackle steeper terrain confidently while reducing strain on your body.
 Here’s what it looks like when done well.

 Why Edging Matters: